-OpenELEC has reduced its number of builds for OpenELEC 4.x ("Gotham"), starting with a 'catch-all' build for all Intel/AMD based hardware.
+OpenELEC has reduced its number of builds since OpenELEC 4.x ("Gotham"), starting with a 'catch-all' build for all Intel/AMD based hardware.
 Next to the regular installer downloads, we also provide diskimages for Generic and Raspberry systems.
 Available builds for the following platforms are:

 If you don't have any suitable hardware or you'd just like to buy a pre-built system, look no further.
 We have a list of online shops, who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.